I have lost / I can’t remember /I did not receive my personal User ID and Password. Can you send it to me again?

 May I apply the seal, date and signature electronically?

 I have been asked to modify and complete a construction document bearing another Architect/Landscape Architect/Registered Interior Designer’s seal.
 May I do so?

 Yes, you may modify a construction document bearing another registrant’s seal after you have taken reasonable steps to notify the sealing registrant of the intent to modify the document.
 Then you must clearly indicate on the document the extent of the modifications made.

 Take the image of the seal to any stationery store that sells rubber stamps or impression seals.

 When am I required to have my continuing education completed?
 Is it by calendar year?

 The CE rules have been amended, and beginning January 1, 2013 you should record your continuing education activities by calendar year.
-When you renew in 2014 you will be asked to verify completion of the 12 hour requirement for the calendar year 2013.
-Renewal will remain the same, the last day of the registration's birth month.
+When you renew in 2014 or after, you will be asked to verify completion of the 12 hour requirement for the calendar year 2013 or the previous calendar year.
+Renewal dates will remain the same: the last day of the registrant’s birth month.

 Example: if your expiration date is May 31, when you renew prior to May 31, 2014 you must confirm that you completed 12 hours of continuing education in calendar year 2013.